omni-us/jsonargparse/README.rst

 Classes, methods and functions
 ==============================

-It is good practice to write python code in which arguments have type hints and are described in the docstrings.
-To make this well written code configurable, it wouldn't make sense to duplicate information of types and argument descriptions.
+It is good practice to write python code in which parameters have type hints and are described in the docstrings.
+To make this well written code configurable, it wouldn't make sense to duplicate information of types and parameter descriptions.
 To avoid this duplication, jsonargparse includes methods to automatically add their arguments: :py:meth:`.SignatureArguments.add_class_arguments`, :py:meth:`.SignatureArguments.add_method_arguments` and